abhisarmittal/NJRSF/README.md

 app-awhere2 is attempt to add if statements in awhere integration.

 ALWAYS COPY AND PASTE CODE IF YOU WISH TO TEST UR APP THROUGH APP.PY.
 DO NOT RENAME FILES.

+Things to change:

+round.

+if statements for gdd.

+if statement for field.

+clean up the speech response.

+if before planting season, dont work.